Zamindars of Natore: Abolition

-The East Bengal State Acquisition and Tenancy Act of 1950 was drafted on 31 March 1948 during the after the fall of the British Monarchy in India, and passed on 16 May 1951.
+The East Bengal State Acquisition and Tenancy Act of 1950 was drafted on 31 March 1948, during the after the fall of the British Monarchy in India, and passed on 16 May 1951.
 Before passage of the legislature, landed revenue laws of Bengal consisted of the Permanent Settlement of 1793 and the Bengal Tenancy Act of 1885.

-The 1793 legislature created a landed aristocracy which was supposed to be loyal to the British Empire.
-The Act of 1885 defined the rights and liabilities of the ryats (Peasants) in relation to their superior lords (Zamindars).
-After the British left in 1947, the law abolished the Zamindari system in the region, after which the lands of the state were under the federal government.
+The 1793 legislature created a landed aristocracy that was supposed to be loyal to the British Empire.
+The Act of 1885 defined the rights and liabilities of the ryats (peasants) in relation to their superior lords (zamindars).
+After the British left in 1947, the law abolished the zamindari system in the region, after which the lands of the state were under the federal government.
 It was seen as a democratic move to a people's state rather than a feudal class system.

-In consequence of introduction of the law, no intermediary interest were present between the Government and its people, the government has become the only lord and the cultivators were relieved of the baneful effect of subinfeudation.
+In consequence of the introduction of the law, no intermediary interests were present between the government and its people; the government has become the only lord, and the cultivators were relieved of the baneful effect of subinfeudation.
 The zamindari families were partly reimbursed for their losses during the exchange of land ownership after a few battles in court.
-The rule of zamindars were substituted by a hierarchy of officials with the Board of Land Administration with Assistant commissioners, collectors and Deputy Commissioner etc. A collector or deputy commissioner is assisted by one additional deputy commissioner for revenue, one revenue deputy collector, and a number of other governmental officials.
+The rule of zamindars was substituted by a hierarchy of officials with the Board of Land Administration, with assistant commissioners, collectors and deputy commissioner etc. A collector or deputy commissioner is assisted by one additional deputy commissioner for revenue, one revenue deputy collector, and a number of other governmental officials.